Grandpont Bridge

-Grandpont Bridge is a footbridge across the River Thames near the centre of Oxford, England.
+Grandpont Bridge is a footbridge across the River Thames near the centre of Oxford, England that was temporarily closed in March 2021.
 It links Friars Wharf in St Ebbes on the north bank to the Geoffrey Arthur Building of Pembroke College, built in 1990, and the Grandpont area.
 It crosses the Thames on the reach between Iffley Lock and Osney Lock.

-The bridge is also used by cyclists.
+The bridge was also used by cyclists.
 It lies on the Hanson Way, part of National Cycle Network route 5.